Scheduled MonumentsEnglandLarge regular stone circle called the Trippet Stones

 What is Large regular stone circle called the Trippet Stones?

-The Trippet Stones is a Bronze Age stone circle located near Bodmin in Cornwall, England.
+The Trippet Stones is a Bronze Age stone circle located on Bodmin Moor in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006694.

 Who is responsible for protecting Large regular stone circle called the Trippet Stones?